 Of course, HSAs come with rules and limitations.
 For example, you can’t just contribute however much you want to your HSA.

-For 2018, the maximum amount you’re allowed to contribute to an HSA is $3,450 if you’re single and $6,900 for a family account.
+For 2020, the maximum amount you’re allowed to contribute to an HSA is $3,550 if you’re single and $7,100 for a family account.
+For 2021, the limits will be $3,600 for self-only coverage and $7,200 for family coverage.
 You may be able to add an extra $1,000 to your account as a catch-up contribution if you’ll be age 55 or older at the end of the tax year.
-If your employer contributes to your HSA, the total of that work benefit and your own contributions can’t exceed the annual contribution limit.
+If your employer contributes to your HSA, the total of employer contributions and your own contributions can’t exceed the annual HSA contribution limits.

 There’s also a deadline for making HSA contributions that will count toward the current tax year.
-The good news is, it’s a longer deadline.
+The good news: It’s a longer deadline.

-The deadline to make contributions to an HSA for the 2018 tax year is April 15, 2019, which also is the filing deadline for 2018 taxes.
-If you haven’t maximized your HSA contributions yet, consider using the next few months to do so and to get as big a tax break as possible.
+The deadline to make contributions to an HSA for a tax year is typically April 15 of the following year.
+This means that for 2020 taxes, you can contribute until April 15, 2021.
+If you haven’t maximized your HSA contributions yet, consider using the extra time to do so and to get as big a tax break as possible.

 When you can make changes